LousyValues/Monolith_Gantry_V2-VT/README.md

 # Monolith Gantry for V2 and VT [BETA]
 ![1](Images/monolith_render.PNG)
+##Prerequisites
+- 5mm or 2x3mm foam tape under the rear and the front panels, because there's a 3.6mm stepper protrusion
+- OR 4040 frame
+- 9 stepper drivers (or CAN) for V2
+- 8 stepper drivers for Trident
+- VZ-Hevort CNC toolhead for no build volume loss (VT may need bed relocation)
+- OR Archetype based toolheads with remixed belt clamping (all of them lose build volume, Breakneck, Atrocity and Mjölnir are promising, the others probably won't fit)
+- OR a toolhead that you made compatible with this gantry

 ## BOM
 To keep the BOM lists relatively simple, I'm going to include all the hardware and motion parts for the motor mounts and XY joints (with the stock stuff included).